arosace/payments_kia/README.md

 If you want to use the already vectorized data ask me, otherwise open a free account on PineCone and use the data_vectorizer to upload data to it.
 As of now the only data format supported is MD

+## Architecture

+The application uses PineCone as its vector store.
+The queries and the LLM are handled by LangChain while the LLM itself is LLAMA2.